Fausta Cialente: Writings and later life

 Cialente's first novel Natalia, completed in 1927, treated the lesbian relationship of an unhappily married woman.
 It was published in Rome in 1930 and won the Dieci Savi Prize.
 When the initial print run of 3000 copies had been sold, her publisher wanted to print more copies but the censors in the Fascist regime asked for two sections of the book to be revised.
 Cialente refused and the book was not reprinted but in 1932 a French translation was published in France.
 In 1930 her short story "Marianna" was published in the literary magazine L'Italia Letteraria which was edited by Giambattista Angioletti.
 Her first novel with an Egyptian setting, Cortile a Cleopatra, was completed in 1931.
 She tried unsuccessfully to persuade the prestigious publisher Mondadori to accept the work.
 It was serialized in L'Italia letteraria in 1935 and published as a book in 1936.

 From 1940 she wrote antifascist pamphlets and made daily broadcasts from Radio Cairo against the Fascist regime in Italy.
 In 1947 she returned to Italy, living there until moving to England in 1984.

 Many of Cialente's subsequent stories were set in Egypt.
-"The position of her female characters precoccupies Cialente throughout her work, not least in the semi-autobiographical Le quattro ragazze Wieselberger", which won the Strega Prize.
+"The position of her female characters preoccupies Cialente throughout her work, not least in the semi-autobiographical Le quattro ragazze Wieselberger", which won the Strega Prize.

 She died in Pangbourne on 11 March 1994.